 Why Tidus is a Great Hero

 Because he is – from the get go – a hero.
 Even when he finds out some harsh (and life altering) truths, he chooses to remain the up beat, positive leader that is he is.
-At the end, he knows that his fate is to disappear by taking down Sin (Yu Yevon), but he never tells Yuna, because he made it his life goal to save her, and that’s (his death) what it would take.
+At the end, he knows that his fate is to disappear by taking down Sin (Yu Yevon), but he never tells Yuna, because he made it his life goal to save her, and that (his death) is what it will take to accomplish the feat.

 JRPG gamers accustomed to ’17 year old heroics’ will miss on why Tidus’ deeds are more admirable than that of other FF leads (pre-FFX).
-Cloud, and Squall (I have used these two characters the most, as I feel Zidane was also (like Tidus)an unbeat character) didn’t have much to lose prior to embarking on their own quests.
+Cloud and Squall (I have used these two characters the most, as I feel Zidane was also (like Tidus)an upbeat character) didn’t have much to lose prior to embarking on their own quests.

-Cloud was a mercenary, and had joined the military is search of recognition, so it is clear that he was unhappy with his situation in Nibelheim.
-Cloud, at his core during his teenage years was an attention seeker.
+Cloud was a mercenary, and had joined the military is search of recognition.
+So, it was clear that he was unhappy with his situation in Nibelheim.
+Cloud, at his core, during his teenage years was an attention seeker.
 Squall was just an angry orphan with shady memories (thanks to the equipping of Guardian Forces), and was also trained in a military facility.

-Both Cloud, and Squall had expectations of eventually entering into a life and death combat situation, and perhaps meeting a tragic ending.
+Both Cloud and Squall had expectations of eventually facing a life and death combat situation, and of, perhaps, meeting a tragic ending.

 In a stark contrast, Tidus, was a beloved Blitzball super star, one that could never hope to live to his legendary father’s reputation, sure, but one that was immensely rich, and famous in his own right.
 He was ripped apart from his world, and into a ruined future (or so we are led to believe).
 He lost everything in the blink of an eye.